And greetings, welcome back, ladies and gentlemen.

 What is that?

-The judge well, that's the uh military lawyers.
+Well, that's the military lawyers.

 Yeah, okay.

-Misconduct for open active homosexual activity.
+Misconduct for open, active homosexual activity.

 Yes.